Hacker-Planet/Lost-Items/README.md

 # Lost-Items
-Random things I find for KDE, PLasma, or Whatever I may find that may one day disappear
+Random things I find for KDE, Plasma, or Whatever I may find that may one day disappear